Kttra/RatioCalculator/README.md

 -------------------------------------
 When the realtime checkbox is checked (is checked by default), the program will update the ratios while getting input.
 This can be disabled by manually unchecking the checkbox or pressing enter in one of the textboxes.
 Realtime update will priortize based on the ratios updated.
 If the a and b fields are filled and c updated, d will be calculated.
 If a, b, and d are filled, c will be calculated.
 If b, c, and d are filled, a will be updated and so on.

+For easier usage, pressing enter in any textbox will toggle realtime off and on.
+Like other programs, pressing tab will cycle through the boxes and buttons.

 **Input Validation**
 -------------------------------------
 The textboxes are setup so that only digits can be typed in.
 This is achieved through keypress event handlers.
 However, this does not prevent random characters from being copied and pasted in.
 We do have a safety measure in place though with tryparse.
 The calculated textbox will end up being set to 0 if a non-number character is pasted in a textbox.